 - Let the agents get familiar with the hard- and software that they will be using every day.
 Show how everything works and make sure to include a lot of practical exercises.

 - Describe the system of customer service KPIs and performance metrics that you use, explain their measurement principles and effect, and show the ways to improve them.
 Your agents should know what to aim at.

-We at HelpCrunch see the importance of proper customer service training and train our reps as soon as they join us.
-We build our customer service training programs using our own software but do not hesitate to adopt ideas and solutions of other companies or experts.
+We at HelpCrunch see the importance of customer service training and train our reps as soon as they join us.
+The customer service training activities and ideas we have are based on our own software but do not hesitate to adopt solutions from other companies or experts.